Header

 Around the city

-Zurich has the biggest free, open and crowd-sourced LoRaWAN network of the world!
+Zurich has a very large free, open and crowd-sourced LoRaWAN network!

 LoRaWAN & The Things Network